Skip to Main Content

 There are a few different types of mortgages.
 Consider each to make sure you’re picking the option that meets your needs best.

 Rate-shop with at least three different banks, credit unions and/or mortgage companies to get the best deal.
 Keep in mind that each lender has a different fee structure, so ask for a full rundown of the costs you’ll be expected to pay upfront.
-Read lender reviews, too, to help narrow down your search.
+Think about more than costs, too.
+Read reviews of Rhode Island mortgage lenders to see what other borrowers have to say about their experience.

 Getting a mortgage preapproval is the only way to get accurate loan pricing for your specific situation.